 Data Analytics in Excel with Professor Balaji Padmanabhan

 The boot camps are all absolutely free.
 However you should be able to get to the USF Tampa campus on your own.
-If there is interest in a group participation from any school please contact Professor Balaji Padmanabhan to explore some logistics options to make it easier for students to attend.

 What do you get for attending